 Bottom line

-Lufthansa offers an excellent first class product, and it’s bookable with miles within 15 days of departure.
-While it can take some work to find availability, and while the timeline isn’t ideal for those who like to plan in advance, I’d still say it’s the best and most readily available way to cross the Atlantic in first class using miles without paying fuel surcharges.
+Lufthansa offers a solid first class product, and it’s bookable with miles close to departure.
+While it can take some work to find availability, and while the timeline isn’t ideal for those who like to plan in advance, it’s the best and most readily available way to cross the Atlantic in first class using miles without paying fuel surcharges.

 If you’ve redeemed miles for Lufthansa first class, what was your experience like?